3

 Here are our favorite tools to use during or before the cooking process:

 Brisket Rub: It’s typically better to make your own brisket rub since you can customize the seasoning.
-However, there are many on the market that taste amazing.
+However, many on the market taste amazing.
+Note: Don’t use an excessive amount of rub.
+Once it starts to fall off, you have enough on the brisket.

 Smoke On!